Picture Books That Celebrate Caribbean Heritage

 Love, Lah-Lah

-Available from:Carnival is a celebration of freedom, resistance, and creativity, and is celebrated on the Monday and Tuesday before Ash Wednesday.
+Buy from:Carnival is a celebration of freedom, resistance, and creativity, and is celebrated on the Monday and Tuesday before Ash Wednesday.
 In this vibrant and joyful tribute to the festival, Lah Lah wakes up early, ready to experience all that Carnival has to offer — dancing to soca in the streets, waving to the King and Queen of the parade, and taking in the performances onstage at the route.
 Author and soca artist Nailah Blackman dedicates this book to her grandfather and the creator of soca music, Ras Shorty I.

 -

-Picture Book Conversation Starters About the Caribbean
+Picture Book Conversation Starters About the Caribbean:

 Books that feature a slice-of-life story serve as a window and mirror into another culture and help start age-appropriate conversations with readers.
 By learning about unique experiences in a culture, readers can compare and contrast how they may be similar and different from the characters in a story.